Tadukooverse/tadukooverse.github.io/_posts/2020-08-14-the-tadukooverse-master-plan.md

 now that it's in more of a proper setup, it needs to follow proper procedures for GitHub branches, issues, etc. in general.
 For this, I need to make some guides on this website so others can follow the guidelines.
 I wasn't exactly following everything appropriately up to this point due to the software being in a weird state from the start, but now that it's in an acceptable place, I can and ought to start following proper guidelines (excluding placing the readme, since that should've been there much earlier).

+## Update 10/9/2020
+As I've been working on Alpha v.0.2 for the Tadukoo Look & Feel, I've been doing a lot of work on Tadukoo View, and even doing more work on it than my work on the Look & Feel module.
+I've made Gradient stuff and Font stuff for Tadukoo View, and I'll be doing stuff with Shapes and Borders soon too.
+So Tadukoo View will be in a pretty good state when those are finished, just potentially needing some cleanup on the classes that already existed in it.
+At first I was thinking I'd just make it so Alpha v.0.2 counts as the first release for both Tadukoo View and Tadukoo Look & Feel (while maintaining the current milestone goals), but I've realized it makes a lot more sense to just swap the milestone goals.
+That way, I can release Alpha v.0.2 earlier (in theory), and still maintain the idea of making each module have its first release separate (instead of having Tadukoo View be the weird exception).

+So Alpha v.0.2 will now include supporting custom Shapes and Borders, creating forms, moving over anything from the Old Tadukoo View that's relevant, and potentially some other utilities.
+I'll also throw in the custom defaults option for the Tadukoo Theme, so that at least to some extent Tadukoo Look & Feel is usable (though not official yet until Alpha v.0.3 now)

+Alpha v.0.3 will now have the current Alpha v.0.2 goals of completing Tadukoo Look & Feel.

+As for other projects, I'm going to say that Tadukoo Web Services will have a release for "Tadukoo REST" (supporting general REST services) as its Alpha v.0.1 milestone necessary for the engine stuff.
+Tadukoo GitHub will have an Alpha v.0.1 of supporting the Releases endpoints of GitHub for use in the engine.
+Other than that, I don't have a solid plan for those, that's just the main stuff needed to complete the engine/launcher like I plan to at the moment, and plans can change as I get closer to that release.